Because Omni CMS is a decoupled system, you must publish pages, files, and other content for changes to appear on your live website.

 - File Type: Select which item in the dropdown to review.

-- Some pages create more than one item when published, i.e., both a web page (HTML) and a PDF file.
+- Some pages create more than one item when published, for example, both a web page (HTML) and a PDF file.

 - Run All Checks: Click to run all available checks (spelling, links, W3C valid, and accessibility).